-Employment Related Skills: SEEC Level Five descriptors and QAA Subject Specific Benchmark for Early Childhood Studies and for Education Studies By the end of this level of this programme the students will be able to demonstrate for a threshold pass: • Evidence of having undertaken Work Based Learning, principally at Stage 4 but ongoing, and had meaningful contact with outside agencies, providers and/or employers, specifically to have related theory to their own skills or practice, and developed Primary: Work based learning (50 hours in placement) and the process of obtaining and reflecting upon the placement continued into Level 5.
-Engagement with outside agencies and employers A1 A3 LO2 LO3 Reflection and evaluation of professional skills Presentation of plans NORD21 25 NORD21 28 according to conclusions drawn from these reflections.
+Employment Related Skills: SEEC Level Five descriptors and QAA Subject Specific Benchmark for Early Childhood Studies and for Education Studies By the end of this level of this programme the students will be able Primary: Work based learning to demonstrate for a threshold pass: (50 hours in placement) and the A1 A3 LO2 LO3 Reflection and NORD21 Evidence of having undertaken Work Board Learning principally process of obtaining and reflecting upon A3 LO3 evaluation of professional 25 NORD21 Work Based Learning, principally at Stage 4 but ongoing, and had the placement continued into Level 5. skills 28 meaningful contact with outside agencies, providers and/or Presentation of employers, specifically to have related theory to their own skills Engagement with outside agencies and plans or practice, and developed employers according to conclusions drawn from these reflections.
 To have developed the skills necessary for self-managed and lifelong learning (e.g. working independently, time management, organisational, leadership and knowledge transfer skills) To have identified and worked towards targets for personal, academic and career Experiential learning embedded in lectures, workshops and practical activities.
 Secondary/Suppleme ntary: Further opportunities for practical work, work based learning and trips and events appropriate to employment related skills.
 LO5 LO6 LO7 Reflection and evaluation of professional skills NORD21 25 To have developed an adaptable, flexible and effective approach to study and work.
 Reflection and evaluation of professional skills NORD21 25